EarlCapuchino/POS-app/README.md

 {7} Logout button is functioning and will lead the user to the login page

-{8} All users can change their passwords on their accounts alone
+{8} All users can change their passwords on their accounts alone.
+The password should be atleast 8 characters.

+{9} An admin or staff cannot delete products which have existing transactions already

 ## Contributing
 Pull requests are no longer welcome.